kaBeech/tensort/README.md

 and we add a different element instead, three of the best-case elements to have mistakenly added (121, 122, and 123) are impossible to have been selected.

-#### How does this work?
+#### What are the benefits?

+The core idea of Tensort is breaking the input into smaller pieces along an ever-expanding rank, and sorting the smaller pieces.
+Once we understand the overall structure, we can design the SubAlgorithm (and Bytesize) to suit our needs.

-Bubblesort leverages the robustness of Bubblesort while reducing the time required by never Bubblesorting the entire input.
+Standard Tensort leverages the robustness of Bubblesort while reducing the time required by never Bubblesorting the entire input.

-We are able to do this because A) Bubblesort is really good at making sure the last element is in the final position of a list, and B) at each step of Tensort the only element we *really* care about is the last element (TopBit) of a given list (Byte/Tensor).
+We are able to do this because A) Bubblesort is really good at making sure the last element is in the final position of a list, and B) at each step of Tensort the only element we *really* care about is the last element in a given list (or to look at it another way, the TopBit of a given Tensor).

+#### Logarithmic Tensort

-When using standard Tensort (i.e. using Bubblesort as the SubAlg), as the Bytesize approaches the square root of the number of elements in the input list, its time efficiency approaches O(n^2) (though the robustness may increase).
+When using standard Tensort (i.e. using Bubblesort as the SubAlgoritm), as the Bytesize approaches the square root of the number of elements in the input list, its time efficiency approaches O(n^2).

 Standard Tensort is most time efficient when the Bytesize is close to the natural log of the number of elements in the input list.
 A logarithmic